twisted/twisted/docs/core/development/policy/coding-standard.rst

 String Formatting Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`String formatting operations <https://docs.python.org/2.7/library/stdtypes.html#string-formatting>`_ like ``formatString % values`` should only be used on text strings, not byte strings, as they do not work on Python 3.4.

 When using "percent formatting", you should always use a tuple if you're using non-mapping ``values``.
 This is to avoid unexpected behavior when you think you're passing in a single value, but the value is unexpectedly a tuple, e.g.: